safeledger logo

 A Personal Power of Attorney is a versatile legal document that can be used for a variety of personal and legal matters in Sharjah.
 Some common uses include:

 • Real Estate Transactions: Buying, selling, or renting property; signing tenancy contracts; or managing property on behalf of the Principal.
+For intangible assets like shares, a Share Sale POA comes in handy.

 • Banking and Financial Matters: Opening, closing, or managing bank accounts; signing cheques; transferring funds; or applying for loans.
+Business POAs are also referred to during financial matters.

 • Vehicle Transactions: Registering, renewing, buying, or selling a vehicle.